Family Education Rights & Privacy Act (FERPA)

-Find all the forms you need in one place.
+Find all the forms you need

 Complete college policies are available in the College Catalog and the Student Handbook.
 Northampton Community College reserves the right to make changes in the staff, fees, courses of instruction and regulations without prior notice.

 As required by the Drug-Free Schools and Communities Act Amendment of 1989, the following information is provided to all Northampton students and employees:

 College policy prohibits the use, possession, or distribution on College properties or at College sponsored or supervised functions of controlled or dangerous drugs or substances as defined by state and/or federal law, except as expressly permitted by law.
 Members of the College community who are age 21 or older may consume alcohol when it is served, with College approval, at a College sponsored event.
 However, all individuals, regardless of age, must abide by the laws of the Commonwealth and may not at any time be intoxicated on College property or at a College sponsored event.

 The consumption or possession of alcohol is not permitted in the student apartments or residence halls.